 Product Releases and Updates

-Not exactly what you’d expect for a highly technical product, right?
-It’s memorable, it’s hilarious, and, importantly, it’s shareable, even by non-techies.
+It’s memorable, it’s hilarious, and, importantly, it’s shareable, even by non-techies who don’t obsess over every new feature.
 Don’t be afraid to tap into consumer holidays, humor, or even a sense of drama with your B2B videos.

 Personalized videos show your audience that the people who make up your organization are listening, understand their needs, want to provide them with solutions, and are thinking ahead on their behalf.
 This can go a long way in building customer rapport, and in being viewed as a trusted and reliable source for information.